xfunofear/myworld/projects/ActiveDirectorySetupProject—WindowsServer2022.md

-# 🧠 Active Directory Setup on Windows Server 2022 (VirtualBox Lab)
+# 🧠 Active Directory Setup on Windows Server 2022

 This project demonstrates the installation and configuration of Active Directory Domain Services (AD DS) in a virtualized lab environment using **Oracle VirtualBox**.